onierstrasz/course-software-modeling-and-analysis/README.md

 ![software-reengineering](figures/sde-web.jpg)

-This repo contains selected lecture material for the MSc level course “P2 -- Object-Oriented Design”.
+This repo contains selected lecture material for the MSc level course “SMA: Software Modeling and Analysis”.

 Please note that there are additional guest lectures which are not included here.